jessemayer/Jesse-Mayer/README.md

 Feel free to explore my repositories for more projects and code samples.

 ## Hobbies
-Apart from coding, I have a diverse set of hobbies that keep me engaged:

 <ul>
 <li>🎿: Even though I am not great at Skiing it feels great to get on top of a mountain.</li>